person0709/mongo-file-storage/cli/README.md

-# CLI for File Storage
+# CLI for File Store
 _____
 ## Introduction
-This is a command line interface(CLI) for File Storage.
+This is a command line interface(CLI) for File Store.
-You can use this tool to interact with File Storage API with ease.
+You can use this tool to interact with File Store API with ease.

 ## Requirements
 * Python >= 3.7